lsiemens/lsiemens.github.io/README.md

 The content management system has now been switched from ghost to jekyll.
-The theme is [Polar-Bear](https://github.com/diezcami/polar-bear-theme) which is licensed under the MIT License.
+The theme is [Polar-Bear](https://github.com/diezcami/polar-bear-theme) which is licensed under the MIT License, the full license is located in the file LICENSE_Polar_Bear.